Digital platforms are the go-to spots for e-commerce – and terminals for countless payment transactions.

-But whatever platform you use: The point will come when you will have to pay for what you have obtained.
-At this point, Payment Service Providers and Payment Gateways make their appearance.
+Whatever platform a customer uses (be it Amazon, Etsy, a niche marketplace for specific goods like Chewy or a “meta-marketplace” like Check24), they will have to pay for their order at some point.
+That’s when Payment Service Providers and Payment Gateways make their appearance.
 It’s their job to detect fraud and validate the purchasing agreement.
-And ultimately, to debit your account and move your money – in the virtual as well as the physical sphere.
+And ultimately, to debit accounts and move money.

 Digital payment and e-commerce, even the internet itself are fairly young technologies, as are their corresponding industries.
 This means that the terminology might not be as clear and indisputable as in other fields.
 In fact, definition-breaking innovations are developed and made public literally as you read these lines.